dashpay/docs/docs/user/wallets/dashcore/installation-macos.rst

 downloaded binary (which should be by default).
 You may also need to download GPG, which you can do via https://gpgtools.org/.

-All releases of Dash since 0.16.0 are signed using GPG the following key:
+All releases of Dash since 0.16.0 are signed using GPG with the following key:

 - Pasta (pasta) with the key ``5252 7BED ABE8 7984``, `verifiable on Keybase
   <https://keybase.io/pasta>`__ (`download <https://keybase.io/pasta/pgp_keys.asc>`__)